-- the resignation form provided by the State Bar; - the member's bar card or, if the card has been lost, a written statement either sworn to before a notary or made under penalty of perjury that the card has been lost and will be returned to the State Bar if found; and - a certificate by the chief disciplinary counsel affirming that no disciplinary action is pending against the member and that the member is not being investigated for professional misconduct. - B. The membership records will be amended to reflect the member's resignation when the State Bar receives and verifies the materials required by (A).
+- the resignation form provided by the State Bar; - the member's bar card or, if the card has been lost, a written statement either sworn to before a

+- a certificate by the chief disciplinary counsel affirming that no disciplinary action is pending against the member and that the member is not being investigated for professional misconduct. - B. The membership records will be amended to reflect the member's resignation when the State Bar receives and verifies the materials required by (A).